fadookie/Scratch-Pong-LessonPlan/README.md

 the [exampleFiles](exampleFiles) folder contains some example projects in Scratch:

+### Main Files
+* `pong-recreated-2p.sb2` Is an implementation of 2-player pong following this lesson plan.
+* `pong-recreated-ai.sb2` Is an implementation of AI pong following this lesson plan.

+### Other Files
-* `pong-ai3.sb2` is a completed Pong game with an AI opponent and scorekeeping.
+* `pong-ai3.sb2` is a more elaborate completed Pong game with an AI opponent and scorekeeping.
-* `pong-recreated1.sb2` is my WIP re-implementation of the above I am making while writing this lesson plan.
-I am trying to make it simpler where possible.
 * `pong2.sb2` is a completed 2-player Pong game that was the basis for `pong-ai3.sb2`.

 # Let's play Pong!